Ready to get real? Learn where to start

 This is a big one: You’ve got to be honest and open with healthcare providers because it may be the only way they really know what’s going on.
 Don’t say you’re good if you’re not good.
 Tell it like it is and they'll be able to work with you to manage your vitiligo together.
 Remember, you can start and lead the conversation about your vitiligo at any time.

-If you haven’t seen a dermatologist about your vitiligo in a while, or haven't seen one yet, think about scheduling an appointment.
-You can compare notes, share your POV, and if you’re interested in treating your vitiligo, ask about any treatment options.
+If you haven't seen a dermatologist* about your vitiligo in a while, or haven't seen one yet, think about scheduling an appointment.
+With this tool, you could virtually connect as soon as today.

 When you’re ready to see a healthcare provider about your vitiligo, consider these talking points: